Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### EasyRPG
 Emulator: lr-easyrpg \
 Rom Folder: easyrpg \
-Extensions: .ldb .LDB \
+Extensions: .easyrpg .EASYRPG (.ldb .LDB prior to 7/28/2021 update)\
 Bios: None \
 Notes: Games must have a RPG_RT.ini and RPG_RT.ldb inside their respective folders.
+As of 7/28/2021, you must run the Scan_for_new_games script to create the necessary shortcuts to load EASYRPG games.

 ### Famicom Disk System
 Emulator: (**lr-nestopia**) lr-fceumm \